-We have three mechanisms that ensure we follow through on our promise of flexibility.
-First, our bootcamp is part-time, meaning you can dive into lessons when your schedule allows.
-The only things you need to keep an eye on are the project deadlines that come up roughly every two weeks.
-So while we recommend spending 20 hours a week studying, how and when you allocate these hours is totally up to you.
+- The bootcamp is part-time on a flexible schedule.
+Dive into lessons when your schedule allows.
+The only fixed dates are project deadlines that come up roughly every two weeks.
+We recommend 20 hours a week of study time — how and when you spend those hours is up to you.

 But if you find yourself needing more time — maybe something’s come up that is demanding your attention or you need one more week to fully absorb the material — you can use the next two mechanisms: